AJgarden/gulp-inject-in-html/README.md

 </style>
 ```

-Note: HTML file can only supported inject mode.
+Note: HTML file can only supported injection mode.

 ### Async/Defer (only for javascript)